Chess-Spyder/pgn4people-poc/README.md

 The deep-nesting problem is particularly severe when developing an opening repertoire—so much so that players reflexively break what should be a single “game” for a Black repertoire or a White repertoire into numerous—even hundreds of—individual PGN files, just because it would be intractable—with *current* tools—to work with an entire reportoire housed in a single PGN file.
 I submit, however—and this is the premise of __pgn4people__—that this is an _interface_ problem, not an inevitable result of the inherent complexity of the game of chess.

 ### Survey of the better existing interfaces
 Some of the better interfaces, such as [HIARCS Chess Explorer Pro](https://www.hiarcs.com/mac-chess-explorer-pro.html), [Scid vs. PC/Mac](http://scidvspc.sourceforge.net/), and [Lichess.org’s ‘Study’ facility](https://lichess.org/study), admirably try to deal with the complexity of deeply nested variations by (a) displaying the main line of White’s and Black’s moves as two columns and (b) organizing the nesting of variations with successive levels of indentation.
-But indentation, while helpful at low levels of indentation, doesn’t scale well with increased levels of nesting.
+But indentation, while helpful at low levels of hierarchical depth, doesn’t scale well with increased levels of nesting.
 Each level of indentation squeezes the text into a narrower and narrower column on the right side of the window.
 Eventually, there’s no room for an additional level of nesting.
 (See the graphic immediately below showing an example using Lichess’s Study facility.)
 See also the FAQ [“How does __pgn4people__ compare to ChessTempo’s PGN Viewer?”](#how-does-pgn4people-compare-to-chesstempos-pgn-viewer).

 <img width="1932" alt="Lichess_Study_example" src="https://user-images.githubusercontent.com/8410716/170889959-e06dceba-3b39-4746-9596-2879e01bf9f2.png">